When Effort May Fail: Equilibria of Shared Effort with a Threshold: Pure Nash Equilibrium

 To simplify the theorem, we draw a simpler, though a looser, bound. \begin{corollary} Under the conditions of Theorem~\ref{the:NE_effic_n_smooth}, the following bound holds.
 Let $l$ be the first integer such that $B_1 \leq B_2 \leq \ldots \leq B_{l - 1} < \theta B_n$, but $B_l \geq \theta B_n$.
 Then $\poa \geq \theta \frac{\sum_{i = l}^n {B_i}}{\sum_{i = 1}^n {B_i}}.$ \end{corollary}

-To summarise, we first characterise the cases of zero threshold and threshold $1$, next characterising the existence and efficiency of equilibria for $2$ players and provide some existence and efficiency results for $n \geq 2$ players.
+To summarise, we first characterise the cases of zero threshold and threshold~$1$.
+We then provide a complete characterisation of the existence and efficiency of equilibria for two players with a general threshold, and extend selected existence and efficiency results to $n \geq 2$ players with a general threshold.
 Notice that our (pure) model is \emph{not} the mixing of the model where a player may invest in at most one project, because the mixing would extend the utilities linearly in the mixing coefficients~\cite[Definition~{32.1}]{OsborneRubinstein94}, which is not the case in our (pure) model with a positive threshold.